Sun Protection Policy

 • tops with elbow length or long sleeves

-• longer style shorts and skirts
+• longer style shorts, dresses and skirts

 • rash vests or t-shirts for outdoor swimming activities.